AdityaSingh-100/MusicBee-V1/README.md

 <!--# Spotify-Clone
 Experience the thrill of music streaming with our Spotify Clone.
 Built using HTML, CSS, and JavaScript, our clone offers a user-friendly interface for seamless navigation.
 Play, pause and next and previous -->
-# Spotify Clone
+# MusicBee
-This project is a Spotify clone built using HTML, CSS, and JavaScript, aiming to replicate the basic functionality of the popular music streaming platform.
-The main focus of this clone is to provide users with the ability to play, pause, and navigate to the previous track, mimicking the core playback features of Spotify.
+This project is a MusicBee built using HTML, CSS, and JavaScript, aiming to replicate the basic functionality of the popular music streaming platform.
+The main focus of this clone is to provide users with the ability to play, pause, and navigate to the previous track, mimicking the core playback features of MusicBee.

 ## Features